Maximum Recovery-MINIMUM TIMe™

 • Inadequate signage, gates, or other protection at railroad crossings

-The Federal Railroad Administration's Office of Safety Analysis reports that human factors are responsible for about 38 percent of train accidents, with track defects accounting for another 35 percent.
-Equipment defects lead to just over 12 percent of train accidents, signal defects cause almost 2 percent and other miscellaneous factors cause between 12 percent and 13 percent of all railroad accidents.
-The agency also reports over half of all accidents occur at railroad crossings, and more than 80 percent of railroad crossings lack the proper warning systems.
+The Federal Railroad Administration’s Office of Safety Analysis reports that human factors are responsible for about 38 percent of train accidents, with track defects accounting for another 35 percent.
+Equipment defects account for just over 12 percent of train accidents, signal defects cause almost 2 percent, and other miscellaneous factors account for between 12 percent and 13 percent of all railroad accidents.
+The agency also reports that over half of all accidents occur at railroad crossings, and more than 80 percent of railroad crossings lack the proper warning systems.

 Train Accidents Can Lead to Significant Costs

-While some accidents may cause only minor damage, because of the massive size and weight of today's trains, nearly any type of train accident causes injuries that can have major and long-lasting repercussions.
+While some accidents may cause only minor damage due to the massive size and weight of today’s trains, nearly any type of train accident results in injuries that can have significant and long-lasting repercussions.
 In addition to the costs of immediate care for injuries sustained in a railroad accident, most accident victims will have long-term medical costs for therapy, surgery, and other ongoing interventions, and many will never return to their pre-accident quality of life.
 In addition to physical harm, train accidents can also cause significant emotional trauma, causing flashbacks, nightmares, and other emotional distress in addition to pain and suffering.
-Some accident victims will find they are unable to return to work, resulting in a major setback in their finances.
+Some accident victims will find they cannot return to work, resulting in a significant financial setback.

-Of course, there are laws that protect the rights of train accident victims, but navigating the legal processes required to file a claim – and to file it successfully – is a complex and arduous process even at the best of times, and doubly so when you're already dealing with the consequences of an injury.
+Of course, some laws protect the rights of train accident victims, but navigating the legal processes required to file a claim – and to file it successfully – is a complex and arduous process even at the best of times, and doubly so when you’re already dealing with the consequences of an injury.
 It would be nice to think that a negligent party would step up and take financial responsibility for the damage caused by their carelessness.
-But that's not the way with most businesses; they have their own financial interests to protect, and they'll do all they can to diminish their own negligence and shift the cost burden to the victim.
+But that’s not the case with most businesses; they have their financial interests to protect and will do all they can to minimize their negligence and shift the cost burden to the victim.

 Proving the Railroad Negligent and Protecting Your Rights

-The first step in collecting damages is demonstrating that the railroad company or its employees were in some way negligent and that the negligence led to the accident that caused your injuries and financial losses.
-Unfortunately, even in the most straightforward cases, proving negligence is not easy, even for many skilled attorneys.
-Because train accidents typically involve big transportation corporations, it's vitally important to work with a train accident attorney who has experience in successfully handling train accident cases so you feel sure your rights are being protected throughout the course of your case.
+The first step in collecting damages is demonstrating that the railroad company or its employees were somehow negligent and that the negligence led to the accident that caused your injuries and financial losses.
+Unfortunately, even in the most straightforward cases, proving negligence is difficult, even for many skilled attorneys.
+Because train accidents typically involve big transportation corporations, it’s vitally important to work with a train accident attorney who has experience in successfully handling train accident cases, so you feel sure your rights are being protected throughout your case.

-The Chicago Transit Authority (CTA), Metropolitan Rail Corporation (Metra), and other companies and agencies employ their own internal investigators to gather evidence and conduct investigations into the cause of elevated train and rail accidents.
-A successful resolution of your case demands equal attention and dedication to your “side” of the incident.
+The Chicago Transit Authority (CTA), the Metropolitan Rail Corporation (Metra), and other companies and agencies employ internal investigators to gather evidence and investigate the cause of elevated train and rail accidents.
+Successfully resolving your case demands equal attention and dedication to your “side” of the incident.
 At the Blumenshine Law Group, our train accident lawyers are skilled in performing the in-depth research and evidence-gathering procedures necessary for establishing a strong case.
 Our attorneys work closely with each client, doing all they can to ensure the best possible outcome in every case.

 Leading Train Accident Lawyers in Chicago

-If you've been injured in a train or elevated accident, you need to begin working with a train accident attorney right away.
+If you’ve been injured in a train or elevated accident, you must immediately begin working with a train accident attorney.
 As a top-rated injury law firm in Chicago, we know how to advocate for our clients.
-Call or text the Blumenshine Law Group at (312)766-1000 email [email protected] or use our online contact form and schedule your free consultation today.
+Call or text the Blumenshine Law Group at (312)766-1000, email [email protected], or use our online contact form and schedule your free consultation today.

 Free Case Consultation